Fundraising

 The full project costs will emerge as we learn more about the process and understand exactly what is involved at each stage.

-Our first target is to raise £7,500 and we have already raised about £2,000 from a number of fundraising activities and donations.
-The villagers have bought calendars and "Dumbleton Deals" at monthly cafe events as well as making generous donations.
+Our first target is to raise £7,500 and we have already raised over £2,000 from a number of fundraising activities and donations.
+The villagers have bought calendars and are being generous with donations.

 How can you help?

 Very simply, any donation will get us closer to our target, closer to protecting our country's heritage and preserving this iconic symbol of British life.
-Please give what you can by clicking on the Donate button and following the link to a Paypal site where you can make a bank transfer, or donate by debit/credit card.
+Please contact secretary@dumbletonconservation.org